poseidon-framework/poseidon-framework.github.io/trident.md

 will result in a view of all packages available in one of the public Poseidon archives.
 Just as for `fetch`, the `--archive` flag allows to choose which public archive to query.

-Independent of whether you query a local or an online archive, you can not just list packages, but also groups, as defined in the third column of EIGENSTRAT `.ind` files (or the first/last column of a PLINK `.fam` file), and individuals with the flags `--groups` and `--individuals` (instead of `--packages`).
+Independent of whether you query a local or an online archive, you can not just list packages, but also groups, as defined in the third column of EIGENSTRAT `.ind` files (or the first/last column of a PLINK `.fam` file), and individuals with the flags `--groups` and `--individuals` (instead of `--packages`). `--bibliography` returns publication-wise bibliography information.

 The `--individuals` flag additionally provides a way to immediately access information from `.janno` files on the command line.
 This works with the `-j|--jannoColumn` option.
 For example adding `-j Country -j Date_C14_Uncal_BP` to the commands above will add the `Country` and the `Date_C14_Uncal_BP` columns to the respective output tables. `--fullJanno` outputs all available columns.

+Analogously, with `--bibliography` additional fields from the .bib files can be added to the output table with `-b|--bibField ...` and `--fullBib`. `-b journal`, for example, adds a column with the publication's journal.

 Note that if you want a less ornate table, for example because you want to load this into Excel, or pipe into another command that cannot deal with the table layout, you can use the `--raw` option to output that table as a simple tab-delimited stream.